Please note that all of our offices and our Call Centre will be closed on Friday, 7 December for our annual all staff training day.

 Yes, simply complete and return a Converting Your Insurance Cover form and we will remove this for you.
 Please bear in mind that once you have cancelled your insurance, you will need to make an application to add it back to your superannuation account.

-• Can I apply for more insurance, or alter my current policy?
+• Can I apply for more insurance, and how much do I need?

 • How can I apply to claim my insurance?